Not-Cyrus/GoGuardian/README.md

 # GoGuardian features

+Anti-hijack setting (makes GoGuardian leave the server if it has doing some not so nice things!)

-bans the "wizz" bot very fast (GoRaider on my github got 3 before Anti-Nuke got it)
+bans the "wizz" bot very fast

 faster than higher-level languages like js,python etc

 covers all endpoints (except emojis)

 # GoGuardian cons